-- Positive changes to the format of the MRCP(UK) Part 2 written examination from 2018 - 3 Aug 2017 - We are pleased to announce that the Part 2 written examination will move to a single day format from the beginning of 2018.
-The new examination will consist of two, three hour papers each with 100 questions. - This change, which has been approved by the GMC, will bring benefits to trainees and the health service, reducing the cost and time of releasing candidates to sit the examination. - Dr Chris Wilkinson, trainee representative on the AQMRC (academic quality management and research committee) said: - "I am pleased that the examination burden to trainees is being reduced, without any reduction in the quality of the exam".
+- Positive changes to the format of the MRCP(UK) Part 2 written examination from 2018 - The Part 2 written examination moved to a single day format at the beginning of 2018.
+The new examination consists of two, three hour papers each with 100 questions. - This change, was approved by the GMC and will bring benefits to trainees and the health service, reducing the cost and time of releasing candidates to sit the examination. - Dr Chris Wilkinson, trainee representative on the AQMRC (academic quality management and research committee) said: - "I am pleased that the examination burden to trainees is being reduced, without any reduction in the quality of the exam".